 How do we comfort the migrant who fears for her safety, or the father who can’t feed his family?
-How do we stop the moral decline of a nation lead by greed and bigotry, or the intellectual regress of a post-truth society?
+How do we stop the moral decline of a nation led by greed and bigotry, or the intellectual regress of a post-truth society?
 The distrust and the despair are widespread.
 Around the world, we see a species that is anxious, addicted, and depressed.
-We see divisions of class and culture that seem irreparable, and imbalances of wealth and education that threaten the stability of nations across the globe.
+We see divisions of class and culture that seem irreparable, and imbalances of wealth and education that threaten the stability of nations near and far.
 And with our economic growth fueled by a dying planet, the status quo is surely unsustainable.
 If our societal troubles don’t spell the end of civilization, then a collapsed ecosystem certainly will.

 “The natural environment we treat with such unnecessary ignorance and recklessness was our cradle and nursery, and remains our one and only home.
 To its special conditions we are intimately adapted in every one of the bodily fibers and biochemical transactions that gives us life.” – E. O. Wilson

-Whether it be ISIS or climate change or systemic racism, we often isolate our issues as individual problems to be solved.
+Whether it be healthcare or climate change or systemic racism, we often isolate our issues as individual problems to be solved.
 But really they reflect a more serious condition: a lack of awareness.
 In the words of Leonardo da Vinci, we must “learn to see.
 Realize that everything connects to everything else.”
-We can no longer approach our separated problems with narrow solutions.
-Because the issues we face are no longer just about the comfort of our society.
+We can no longer approach our separate problems with narrow solutions, because the issues we face are no longer just about the comfort of our society.
 They are now about the survival of our species—the extinction of our children and grandchildren.
 Just consider: we have 15,000 nuclear warheads between nine countries.
-In our blissful ignorance, we have maybe caused the sixth mass extinction since life evolved on land.
+In our blissful ignorance, we have likely begun the sixth mass extinction since life evolved on land.
 But most frightening of all, we are a species cultured in complacency, misled by the belief that a few centuries of innovation have made us invincible.
 When in reality, our existence is as thin as the atmosphere that holds us.
 We’re as fragile as a bubble about to burst.

 “This time it’s not a tiger at the cave mouth.
 You can’t see the danger at your door.
 But if you look, you can see it at the door of your civilization.” – Paul Gilding

 While the future remains uncertain, there is one certainty.
 Any unsustainable process will come to an end, and the habits of man are no exception.
 Our world is falling apart, and our system is breaking down.
 And here we are, a society driven by self-interest but devoid of significance—a generation without purpose, lost in a mess created by our forefathers but too hopeless to clean it up.
-We have inherited the seemingly impossible task of saving the human race.
+Before us lies the seemingly impossible task of saving ourselves from extinction.
 So unfortunately, the fix won’t be as easy as reducing emissions or making the rich pay more taxes.
 The solution will take more than a public policy or a piece of technology.
 It will take the shift of a global mindset, the transformation of a culture broken by apathy and despair.
 It will take an idea unlike any other.

 “Extinction is the rule.